D-Pow/mock-requests/ReadMe.md

         // The new response **must** be returned from this function.
         // Feel free to modify `response` as it will be deep-copied later.
         dynamicResponseModFn: (request, response) => {
-            // You can mix both request and response data to generate new response response.data = response.data.concat(request.addLettersArray);
+            // Mix both request and response data to generate new response response.data = response.data.concat(request.addLettersArray);
             response.value += request.valueModification;